I spent the better part of my 20's pursuing justice and dignity for LGBTQ people, especially within the Orthodox Jewish community.

 If you are still reading this then you might have more questions about the things you just read and I get that, that's why - after pushing it off for so long - I created this website!

-Thank you for reading part of my story and I hope that website will give you some insight into the world that I come from as well as support to those still in that world.
-Make sure to check out the links section for support, resources, and a blog that I hope to maintain at least for commenting on current events or the occasional piece of writing about my past that I could summon up the courage to create.
+Thank you for reading part of my story and I hope that website will give you some insight into the world that I come from as well as support to those who are still in that world.
+Make sure to check out the links section for support, resources, and a blog that I hope to maintain at least for commenting on current events or the occasional piece of writing about my past.

 I grew up as an Orthodox Hasidic Jew within the Chabad Lubavitch community in Crown Heights, in Brooklyn New York.